Which Is Better, Wix Payments or Stripe?

 When Should You Choose Wix Payments?

-Wix Payments is the better choice for Wix store owners who want payment processing built directly into their dashboard - no separate accounts, no API keys, no developer needed.
-It takes minutes to activate and everything stays in one place.
+Wix Payments is the better choice for Wix store owners who want payment processing built directly into their dashboard, no separate accounts, no API keys, no developer needed.
+Setup takes minutes to activate and everything stays in one place.

 Choose Wix Payments if any of these scenarios apply to you: